|Post:||Lecturer in English (English)|

 |download vCarddownload vCard to your mobile|

-Before Sussex, I taught Drama, English and Comparative Literature at University College, London and University of Paris 3, Sorbonne-Nouvelle.
+Before Sussex, I taught Drama and Literature at UCL and English at Paris III, Sorbonne-Nouvelle.

 I was a post-doctoral researcher at the University of Southampton in 2004.

-My PhD at University College, London was on site-specific performance and critical writing. its critical responses and cultural context.
+My PhD at UCL was on site-specific performance and critical writing.

-I did an MA in Comparative Literature and Translation Studies at University College, London and a BA in English at Clare College, Cambridge.
+I did an MA in Comparative Literature and Translation Studies at UCL and a BA in English at Cambridge.

 Contemporary British and European theatre; literary and critical theory; site-specific performance; theatre, theory and ethics; theatre criticism and journalism; the links between theatre and fiction; the relationship between writing and directing; the theatre and theory of Brook, Mnouchkine, Cixous, Warner, Kantor; queer theory and theatre.